 What happens if the WiFi goes down?

-The feeder keeps working.
-WiFi connectivity only matters for remote control, app adjustments, and push notifications.
-The feeding schedule is saved locally on the device itself.
-If your WiFi drops, the feeder continues to dispense meals at the programmed times.
-You just can’t change the schedule or check feeding status until connectivity is restored.
-Some models will reconnect automatically.
-Others may need a manual reconnection through the app.
+If your WiFi drops, the feeder will continue to dispense meals at the programmed times.
+You simply cannot change the schedule or check the feeding status until connectivity is restored.

 Can I use an automatic feeder for a puppy?

-Yes, but with considerations.
-Puppies typically need 3 to 4 meals per day of specific puppy food.
-Most automatic feeders can handle multiple daily meals, so the scheduling side is fine.
-Check our puppy food guide for recommendations on appropriate foods.
-The main concern is that puppies are still growing and their portion needs change frequently.
-You’ll need to adjust the feeder settings regularly, which means WiFi control is more useful than a basic timer.
-The PETLIBRO’s ability to set 15 meals per day gives you plenty of flexibility for puppy feeding schedules.
+The main concern is that puppies are still growing, and their portion needs change frequently.
+You’ll need to adjust feeder settings regularly, so WiFi control is more useful than a basic timer.
+PETLIBRO’s option to set up to 15 meals per day provides a lot of flexibility for puppy feeding schedules.

 Are automatic feeders safe to leave running when I’m away?